Lydia Benecke

-Lydia Benecke (born in 1982 as E. C. Wawrzyniak) is a German criminal psychologist and writer of popular science non-fiction.
+Lydia Benecke (born in 1982 as Ewelin C. Wawrzyniak) is a German criminal psychologist and writer of popular science non-fiction.

 Early life and education

 Benecke was born in Bytom, Poland and left for Germany at the age of 4 with her mother.
 She grew up in Bottrop and developed her interest in criminal cases from a young age.
 After finishing school at the Janusz-Korczak-Gesamtschule in Bottrop, she studied psychology, psychopathology and forensic science at the Ruhr University Bochum.

 Career

 Psychologist

 Since 2008 she has been working therapeutically in a social therapy institution with sexual and violent offenders.

 Between 2009 and 2013 she worked as a psychological consultant in criminal cases and in public relations for her then husband's company, the criminal biologist Mark Benecke.
 Nowadays, she works as an independent criminal psychologist with an office in Cologne in the fields of consulting and education.
 Her main areas of work are paraphilias, personality disorders (including psychopathy, antisocial personality disorders, and borderline personality disorders), psychological trauma, superstitious beliefs, and subcultures (including BDSM scene, dark culture, Goth subculture, sects, and vampire subculture).